 You can study the characters like crazy and learn to read street signs and menus fairly quickly.
 But actual communication will be years, if not decades, in the making.

-It’s best to have Google translate or something similar on your phone while living in China.
+It’s best to have Google translate or something similar on your phone while you’re living in China.

 As you can see, sometimes the pros and cons of living in China closely intermingle.
 A pro to one person may be a con to another.
 This is especially true for cultural things, such as the language and the food.